UV Radiation and Your Skin

 Residents of Colorado have the highest UV exposure in the country due to our high elevation, lack of protective atmosphere, +300 days of sunshine every year, and love for the outdoors.
 Tourists visiting Colorado's ski resorts receive up to 80% additional ultraviolet radiation as it reflects off the snow.

 The amount of UV light the skin comes into contact with depends on many factors, such as the time of day, the season, altitude and geographical location.
 During times of intense UV radiation, for example midday on a hot summer’s day, it is advisable to wear protective clothing and sunscreen when going out doors.

-Most skin cancers are a result of exposure to the UV rays in sunlight and man-made sources of UV like indoor tanning beds.
-Both basal cell and squamous cell carcinomas (the most common types of skin cancer) tend to be found on sun-exposed parts of the body, and their occurrence is typically related to lifetime sun exposure.
-The risk of melanoma, the most serious type of skin cancer, is also related to sun exposure, although perhaps not as strongly.
+Most skin cancers are a result of exposure to harmful UV in sunlight and man-made sources of UV like indoor tanning beds.
+Both basal cell and squamous cell carcinomas (the most common types of skin cancer) are more likely to be found on sun-exposed parts of the body, and their occurrence is typically related to lifetime exposure to harmful UV.
+The risk of melanoma, the most serious type of skin cancer, is also related to sun exposure, although the link is not as strong.